Beta Testing

 - Monitoring of performance data and crash reports

-Closed Beta Programs
+Focused Closed Beta Testing Programs for Controlled User Feedback

 Closed beta testing involves inviting a limited, targeted group of testers.
 This approach facilitates: